 Central free cash flow management is responsible for transparency, steering, forecasts, and performance measurement in relation to free cash flow and especially in relation to working capital.
+As part of our a Commitment index according to the most recent employee surveys in 2015 and 2012.

-As part of our measures to optimize working capital over the long term, in the reporting year the focus was on further extending the period of payment for our payables in Germany and Europe, evaluating inventories management in Germany and Europe, and further optimizing receivables management in all our operating segments; this also involved factoring measures.
+measures to optimize working capital over the long term, in the reporting year the focus was on further extending the period of payment for our payables in Germany and Europe, evaluating inventories management in Germany and Europe, and further optimizing receivables management in all our operating segments; this also involved factoring measures.
 We plan to continue down this route in the coming years by focusing on the following areas: extending the period of payment for payables and improving receivables and inventories management in the United States, Germany, and Europe.